wassname/discovering_latent_knowledge/mjc_notes.md

 exp
+- opt
+  - [ ] can I get above 89% with hyperopt?
+  - [ ] can I get above 89% with test time mcdropout?
   - [ ] how does a change in min dDrop change things? maybe with lienar
-- [ ] use UQA dataset... oh wait that's a type of dataset, and am odel
-- [ ] does result generalzie between datasets?
-- [ ] can I get above 89% with hyperopt?
-- [ ] can I get above 89% with mcdropout?
+- [ ] obj
-- [ ] Triplet loss?
+  - [x] Triplet loss?
 I just need to make more mcdropouts
+    - So I move B close to A and C far from A.
+    - So I would need a mcdropout that did not move it far
+    - And another that did
+    - nah it doesn't make sense, as I havet exact distances
+  - Modify Margin Ranking Loss to have softlabel? or is it jsut mse?
+  - [ ] try margin=0.2
+  - [ ] try just mse distance... wait mse makes distance not matter... no
+    - [ ] YES!
+95% auc.
+90% acc and more stable :)
+- [ ] ds
+  - [ ] prompts
+  - [ ] does result generalzie between datasets? truthfull qa

 TODO